nrwl/nx/docs/angular/guides/running-custom-commands.md

 # Running Custom Commands

+[Compodoc](https://compodoc.app/) is a great tool for automatically generating documentation for Angular projects.
+In order to use it, you need to run a simple command in the terminal.

-This recipe will show how to run any terminal command within the nx build-chain.
+This recipe will show how to run any terminal command within the nx build-chain using Compodoc as an example.

 ## Steps